Poludzen/Lab11-3rok-/README.md

 some regularization layer(Dropout) and MaxPool layer After fiting with this network , that is shown that neural network really works ( accuracy of a network on a test dataset and one prediction on example)

-## First example: CIFAR 10 Classification task
+## First example: CIFAR 10 Classification task on TensorFlow(Keras API)
 Source of example: https://colab.research.google.com/drive/1LXQpqk0WpracGLCpprtONjvI8p6ftCW2?usp=sharing
 ### Overview:
 CIFAR10 task is shown in this example: cifar10 dataset consists of 60000 32x32 colour images in 10 classes.